-- Possession, storage or use of firecrackers, fireworks, fire bombs, smoke bombs, fire starters, flammable fuels/fire accelerants or any explosive device - b.
-Possession, transportation, storage or use of firearms, air guns, paint ball guns, BB guns, tasers, stun guns, fixed-blade knives/daggers of any length and/or any pocket/folding knife with a blade longer than 4", or any other weapon or weapon facsimile - c.
-Bomb scares or threats, or any other false report likely to cause fear or terror - d.
+- 1. Possession, storage or use of firecrackers, sparklers, fireworks, fire bombs, smoke bombs, fire starters, flammable fuels/fire accelerants or any explosive device - 2.
+Possession, transportation, storage or use of firearms, air guns, gel blaster guns, paintball guns, BB guns, tasers, stun guns, fixed-blade knives/daggers of any length and/or any pocket/folding knife with a blade longer than 4", or any other weapon or weapon facsimile

+- 3. Bomb scares or threats, or any other false report likely to cause fear or terror - 4.
 Use of any object as a weapon or in a threatening, aggressive, or violent way